track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

-# Trackasia Metal Port Design Proposal
+# MapLibre Metal Port Design Proposal

 Before we dive in, a bit about our process.
-Stamen Design, with a sub-contract to Wet Dog Weather, has been contracted by Amazon (AWS) to develop two proposals to upgrade Trackasia Native.
+Stamen Design, with a sub-contract to Wet Dog Weather, has been contracted by Amazon (AWS) to develop two proposals to upgrade MapLibre Native.
 The first was the Rendering Modularization Proposal.
 This one is the Metal Port.

 The mechanism for this will be a Pull Request, which we have obviously opened.
 This will result in as much discussion as the community would like here, on the OSM Slack and by email or video call (we're available, so reach out).
 As we wrap up our specific proposal, that discussion will hopefully reach a consensus and we'll be ready for a Yes or No on the PR by the end of the year.